Enjoy authentic, warm and spicy Thai flavors at home with this easy recipe!

 - Soak the rice noodles in the hot water for about 10 minutes or until tender.
 Add more water as needed.

-- While the noodles soak, add the red onion, ginger, and garlic with about 1 tablespoons of water.
+- While the noodles soak, add the red onion, ginger, and garlic with about 1 tablespoon of water.
 Cook until fragrant (about 1 minute).
 Stir in the curry powder and cook for about 1 minute.
 Whisk in the coconut milk, vegetable broth, honey, soy sauce, and red pepper.
 Bring to a boil and simmer for 15 minutes.
 Drain the rice noodles and add to the coconut mixture.
 Stir in the carrots, cabbage, and chickpeas.
 Cook for about 2 minutes or until noodles are hot.
 The carrots and cabbage will still be a bit crunchy.
 Ladle into serving bowls.
 Sprinkle with green onion, sesame seeds, and cilantro.
 Serve and enjoy!

 More Thai Curry Recipes: